 Virtual Caches, Earth Caches, Mystery Caches, and multi-step caches are also cache types that you might encounter.
 Each of these is designated by unique icons on geocaching.com.

-Geocaching is not quite a sport, not quite activity, and yet it is more than both of these things.
+Geocaching is not quite a sport, not quite an activity, and yet it is more than both of these things.

-Any hobby that combines physical activity with emotional involvement with mental puzzle-solving skills with spiritual connection in the form of visiting beautiful places and connecting with loved ones is certainly a hobby worth exploring.
+Any hobby that combines physical activity with emotional involvement with mental puzzle-solving skills with a spiritual connection in the form of visiting beautiful places and connecting with loved ones is certainly a hobby worth exploring.

 Life is a grand adventure, and geocaching captures all of it.
 For this reason and so much more, it is definitely a terrific hobby like no other.